os-popt/pop-lso/documents/api/competitive-swarm-optimizer.md

 ## Description

 CSO was proposed by Cheng and Jin, and it was published on [IEEE-TCYB](https://ieeexplore.ieee.org/abstract/document/6819057/) in 2015.
 Inspired by the particle swarm optimizer, CSO introduced a **pairwise competition mechanism** for large-scale black-box optimization, which is *conceptually very simple*.
 See [the original IEEE-TCYB paper](https://ieeexplore.ieee.org/abstract/document/6819057/) for more details.

+As pointed out in the original paper, generally CSO is not guaranteed to converge to the optimum *even in one-dimensional cases*.

 ## Note (Comparing with the Original Implementation)